unoplatform/uno/doc/articles/controls/map-control-support.md

     Note: Since this key might vary depending on the platform and environment we suggest using a constant class where the key could be retrieved from.

-    3. Add the relevant permissions.
+    3. Add the relevant permissions to `AssemblyInfo.cs`.
 For example, if you wish to access the user location

 	 ```csharp
 	[assembly: UsesPermission(Android.Manifest.Permission.AccessFineLocation)]
 	[assembly: UsesPermission("com.myapp.permission.MAPS_RECEIVE")]
 	[assembly: Permission(Name = "com.myapp.permission.MAPS_RECEIVE", ProtectionLevel = Android.Content.PM.Protection.Signature)]
 	```

-**Important:** For both iOS and Android make sure to install the [Uno.UI.Maps](https://www.nuget.org/packages/Uno.UI.Maps/) NuGet package.

-There's only a pre-release version of this package so make sure you check on the "Include prerelease" checkbox in Visual Studio.